Home >blog > mobile security tips to keep your mobile data safe

+Did you know that over 75% of phishing attacks specifically target mobile phones?
+Another report has revealed that AdWare and RiskTool dominated the global mobile malware scene in the first quarter of 2024, with Trojan malware comprising 11% of cases.
 Put simply, with the world increasingly taking to smartphones for browsing activities, mobile phones are the most sought-after target for hackers.
 With 7.21 billion smartphones in circulation, which is almost 90% of the world's population, the risk of exploitation is 100%.
-It is high time to adopt robust
+It is high time to adopt robust mobile phone safety tips to secure your device data from unauthorised access.
+The blog here sheds light on mobile data safety in 2025.Types of Mobile Cyber Attacks

 - Smishing: Most smartphone vulnerabilities are the result of smishing, also known as text or SMS phishing.
 Hackers send texts with irresistible messages luring customers to click on such links without realising that the texts are laden with malware.
 Once clicked, the links direct them to malicious websites.
 These deliberate or accidental mistakes land users in serious trouble by infecting the device with malware.
 Smishing targets not only common users but also organisations to steal data.